Sagnac and Mashhoon effects in graphene: Equivalence of rotation and magnetic field

 By virtue of this Larmor theorem, the Sagnac effect for any system can be interpreted as a spin-dependent Aharonov--Bohm effect in the presence of the effective magnetic field given by \eqref{Beff}, together with the extra terms in \eqref{eff-fin}.
 Notably, it is the vacuum electron mass that appears in \eqref{Beff}.
 Similar conclusions were drawn in \cite{Vignale1995PL} by analyzing the classical form of a non-relativistic electronic Hamiltonian in a rotating frame.

-In general, equations \eqref{eff} or \eqref{eff-fin} show that, to linear order in the field or rotation frequency, the Larmor theorem holds for orbital motion, which incorporates the vacuum mass of the electron.
-However, for spin, the Larmor correspondence has a different form due to the last term in \eqref{eff} or \eqref{eff-fin}, necessitating the introduction of the Land{\'e} factor.
-This justifies our approach in Sec.~\ref{sec:nonrel}, in which we apply the Larmor theorem to the orbital motion (extending spatial partial derivatives by the corresponding effective vector potential), while introducing the Land{\'e} factor for intrinsic spin.
+In general, equations \eqref{eff} or \eqref{eff-fin} show that, to linear order in the field or rotation frequency, the Larmor correspondence \eqref{Beff} holds for orbital motion.
+However, for spin, the correspondence between the magnetic field and rotation has a different form due to the last term in \eqref{eff} or \eqref{eff-fin}.
+This justifies our approach in Sec.~\ref{sec:nonrel}, in which we apply the Larmor theorem to the orbital motion (extending spatial partial derivatives by the corresponding effective vector potential), while introducing the $g$-factor for intrinsic spin.